pcwhy/AdaBelief-Matlab/README.md

 https://juntang-zhuang.github.io/adabelief/

 This is my matlab implementation of the AdaBelief which is much simpler than the python version.
-Meanwhile, a toy DNN model along with real world example are includeded.
+Meanwhile, a toy DNN model along with real-world example are includeded.
+Noted that makeDataTensor.m, extractNoise.m, countmember.m are data processing modules solely for the real-world example.

 Remember to download dataset from the following urls if you want to run the AdaBeliefOnRealData.m